Here’s Why Sunil Grover, Ali Asgar & Kapil Sharma Never Worked Together After The Mid-air Fight

 Kapil Sharma is in news since a long time.
 His mid-air fight with Sunil Grover is known to all.
 Post the fight, Sunil quit The Kapil Sharma show.
 Kapil's health went downhill leading to him cancelling (TKSS) shoots and the show went off air.

 Kapil then bounced back and came up with a new show, Family Time With Kapil Sharma.
-Fans wanted to watch Kapil and Sunil together, but Sunil seemed not ready!
+Fans wanted to watch Kapil and Sunil together, but Sunil did not seem ready!
 In an interview to Pinkvilla, Preeti Simoes revealed as to whether she got in touch with Kapil post the fight, and why Sunil and Kapil never came together!

-Did Preeti Talk To Kapil Post Mid-air Fight?
+Did Preeti Talk To Kapil Post The Mid-air Fight?

 When asked whether Preeti Simoes tried to talk to Kapil when he was going through a bad phase, she was quoted by Pinkvilla as saying, "Yes, we did."